Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/update-baker-mw.rst

 #.
 In the Update pool settings overview screen review the information then tap **Submit delegation transaction**.

 #.
-In the Mobile Wallet, you can see that the transaction has been submitted to the chain.
+The Mobile Wallet shows that the transaction has been submitted to the chain.
 Tap **Finish**.
-Once the transaction is approved, you see the active baker screen where you have the possibility to update baker settings.
+Once the transaction is approved, the active baker screen appears where you have the possibility to update baker settings.

 If you choose **Closed for new**: